-The Company has operating leases in respect of office premises in London, England and Belo Horizonte, Brazil.
+The Company has operating leases in respect of office premises in London, England and Belo Horizonte and Belem in Brazil.

 The Company holds certain exploration prospects which require it to make certain payments under rental or purchase arrangements allowing the Company to retain the right to access and undertake exploration on these properties.
 Failure to meet these obligations could result in forfeiture of any affected prospects.
-Management estimates that the cost over the next twelve months of fulfilling the current contracted commitments on all the properties in which the Group has an interest will be US\$154,122.
+Management estimates that the cost over the next twelve months of fulfilling the current contracted commitments on all the properties in which the Group has an interest will be US\$145,000.